rexlabsio/smokescreen-php/README.md

 ## Laravel package

-We provide a Laravel wrapper package which provides some nice conveniences for working within the Laravel framework: `rexlabs/laravel-smokescreen` which you should install instead of this one.
+We provide a Laravel wrapper package which provides some nice conveniences for working within the Laravel framework: `rexlabs/laravel-smokescreen`

 See the Github repository for more information: